FlowFuse/flowfuse/docs/install/docker/README.md

-#### SSL (optional)
+#### HTTPS (optional)
-If you want to serve the forge app and projects via SSL you will need to obtain wildcard SSL certs for the domain you are using eg `*.example.com` or you can use the Letsencrypt acme-companion.
+If you want to serve the forge app and projects via SSL you will need to obtain a wildcard TSL certificate for the domain you are using eg `*.example.com` or you can use the LetsEncrypt acme-companion.

-### Wilcard SSL
+### Wildcard TLS Certificate

 Create a folder in the `docker-compose-0.x.0` directory named `certs`, place your .crt and .key files in there, they should be named for the domain without the `*` eg `example.com.crt` & `example.com.key`
 You  also need to create a copy of the .crt and .key files named `default.crt` & `default.key` in the same folder.
 This is used for serving unknown hosts.